splunk/public-o11y-docs/infrastructure/monitor/aws-infra-import.rst

    To understand the costs associated to working with AWS data in Splunk Observability Cloud see :ref:`aws-infra-costs`.

-The Infrastructure Monitoring Amazon Web Services (AWS) integration imports metrics and metadata from AWS CloudWatch and the following :ref:`AWS services <aws-integrations>`, as well as other applications.
+Splunk Observability Cloud's Amazon Web Services (AWS) integration imports metrics and metadata from AWS CloudWatch and the following :ref:`AWS services <aws-integrations>`, as well as other applications.

 After you've sent your AWS data, Splunk Observability Cloud helps you monitor your AWS resources and the applications that are using those resources.
 See how at :ref:`aws-infra-monitor`.